dymmond/esmerald/docs/en/docs/application/settings.md

 2. Will start without custom middlewares it the `HTTPSRedirectMiddleware` it was overridden by `[]`.

-Although it was set in the settings to start with `HTTPSRedirectMiddleware` and debug as `False`, once you pass different values in the moment of instantiating an `Esmerald` object, those will become the values to be used.
+Although it was set in the settings to start with `HTTPSRedirectMiddleware` and debug as `False`, once you pass different values in the moment of instantiating an `Ravyn` object, those will become the values to be used.

 **Declaring parameters in the instance will always precede the values from your settings**.